henley-regatta/adventofcode2021/README.md

   have to give is "infinity" because an infinite sized image has an infinite border but that's clearly garbage.
 Solution is to over-grow the source image and clip it back by 1 after enhancement.
 That's frustrating.
+  * `python/day20part2.py` - Needed a hint from the sub-reddit on how to handle the changing conditions of the input data (the clue being the "infinite border" doesn't initialise to zero _at every step_ because of the enhancement condition for all-zeros.)
+  After that it was just a matter of getting the growth and clip factors correct, the output being juust small enough to fit on a screen to tell me there's a definite pattern in there.
+Mark today down as Frustrating, because it seemed like there was a _lot_ of interpretation of unstated requirements required to get there.
+Or I'm thick.
+One or the other.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.